faisolrr/faisolrr/README.md

 <h1 align="center">Hi there 👋, I'm Faisol R. Romdon</h1>
-I graduated in petroleum engineering, currently looking for a software engineering opportunity in this fast-growing technology and exploring my passion for programming.
+I am currently looking for a software engineering opportunity in this fast-growing technology and exploring my passion for programming.

 <br/>
 <br/>